J-VEST/Audio/README.md

-Simple file drop for mixing, mastering, or remixes.
+Simple file drop for mixes, masters, or remixes.
 ---

 ### Workflow: